UK Premium Index live · refreshed with each ABI & Confused.com release Independent · Editorial · Information only — disclosures in footer

 Guide · By Driver · Provisional Licence

-Car insurance on a provisional licence in the UK
+Car insurance on a provisional licence: the rules and your cover options (UK 2026)

 How much is car insurance on a provisional licence?